Police question man with gun thought to be similar to one used in killing of UnitedHealthcare CEO

 NEW YORK -- A man with a gun thought to be similar to the one used in the killing of UnitedHealthcare CEO Brian Thompson was taken into police custody Monday for questioning in Pennsylvania, a law enforcement official told The Associated Press.

-The man is being held near Altoona, Pennsylvania, about 233 miles (375 kilometers) west of New York City, the official said.
-The official was not authorized to discuss details of the ongoing investigation and spoke to the AP on condition of anonymity.
+Police apprehended the man after receiving a tip that he had been spotted at a McDonald’s near Altoona, Pennsylvania, about 233 miles (375 kilometers) west of New York City, said the official, who was not authorized to discuss details of the investigation and spoke to the AP on condition of anonymity.

+Along with the gun, police found a silencer, fake IDs and writings that appeared to be critical of the health insurance industry, according to the law enforcement official.

 The NYPD is sending detectives to Pennsylvania to question the person taken into custody.
 New York City Mayor Eric Adams is expected to address this development at a previously scheduled afternoon press briefing in Manhattan.